-Sensitive, Oily and Acne-Prone Skin: definitely try ones that are fragrance and preservative-free.
+Sensitive, Oily, and Acne-Prone Skin: Try ones that are fragrance and preservative-free.
 They will be less likely to cause any further irritation.

-For those of us who still want that freshly-tanned glow, try out a tinted sunscreen for your face.
+For those of us who still want that freshly tanned glow, try out a tinted sunscreen for your face.
 You’ll look sun-kissed without the damaging effects!
 The same goes for your body too, by the way.
-There are some great self-tanners on the market that will provide you with some color for those times when you don’t want your pale skin to blind everyone at the beach, or you just want that white dress you’re wearing out on the weekend to pop a little.
+Some great self-tanners on the market will provide you with some color for those times when you don’t want your pale skin to blind everyone at the beach, or you just want that white dress you’re wearing out on the weekend to pop a little.

 The point in all of this is there are so many amazing, effective, affordable, and comfortable sunscreen options.
 There’s no excuse not to wear it - every day, all day, inside and outdoors.
 It is the superhero for our skin and a necessary additive to our daily routine because our lives (and appearance) depend on it.

 - UVA vs. UVB Rays: What's the Difference? - Healthline."
 12 Sep.
 2019, https://www.healthline.com/health/skin/uva-vs-uvb.
 Accessed 7 Jul.
 2021